 The formic acid then evaporates in the hive and spreads.
 In addition to that, the bees, while in an effort to keep a tidy home, may try to dispose of the strips.

 This means that they will be rubbing against the strips and getting some of that acid on their little exoskeletons, spreading it across the hive as they bump into each other.

 If you choose to drape it across one frame and the strip covers part of the comb, there’s no problem.
 The queen will continue to lay her eggs on the cells around the strip.

 This is the McGyver of the group.
 Oxalic acid is used as wood bleach but happens to be deadly to Varroa.
-It is found naturally in some flowering plants and vegetables such as spinach and rhubarb.
+It exists naturally in some flowering plants and vegetables, such as spinach and rhubarb.

 When administered responsibly, it does not cause any distress to the bees, though increased mortality can be seen if you use this product too often.

 How to Use Oxalic Acid for Treating Varroa Mites